k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_classification_plugins.md

 The matching rules are defined using regular expressions in a built-in **metadata_profiling** MTable.

 If a regular expression (known as regex) matches the field's name, a Classification property is added to the field with a value corresponding to the matching regex (e.g., SOCIAL_SECURITY_NUMBER).
 If a match is found for more than one expression, the property is created with the Classification that has the highest score.
+Note that starting from Fabric V8.5, the rules can be disabled in order to be ignored by the plugin.

 <img src="../images/field_classification.png" style="zoom: 67%;" />